Breadcrumb

 Course Requirements

-We ask all our Music applicants to send us two recent essays on a music history topic that they have written recently as part of their school work, and also one musical exercise or piece: this can be a harmony and/or counterpoint exercise in some historical style (for example, in the style of Bach or Palestrina), or another exercise in a historical style or an original composition.
-Applicants who have not written essays for Music A level can send an essay from another subject: please contact us for further information.
+We ask all our Music applicants to send us two recent essays on a music history topic that they have written recently as part of their school work, and also one musical exercise or piece: this can be a harmony and/or counterpoint exercise in some historical style (for example, in the style of Bach or Palestrina), or another exercise in a historical style, or an original composition.
+Applicants who have not written essays for Music A level can send an essay from another arts/humanities subject.

 We aim to interview all candidates with a realistic chance of admission – generally those on track to meet our typical academic conditions.
 Candidates will probably have two interviews.
-One of these will be a subject interview and will last approximately 45 minutes, conducted by our Director of Studies.
+One of these will be a subject interview and will last approximately 45 minutes, conducted by Dr Jeremy Thurlow.
 The other may be a general interview (discussing your interest in your subject and any written work you have submitted) with an Admissions Tutor.

 The subject interview will typically cover the following: